honey-guard/anchor-mcp/README.md

 * `--prompts`: display prompts
 * `--tools`: display tools

-# How to use MCP CLI server in Claude Desktop?
+# How to use Anchor MCP CLI server in Claude Desktop?

 1. Edit `claude_desktop_config.json`: Claude Desktop -> `Settings` -> `Developer` -> `Edit Config`
 2. Add the following configuration to the `servers` section: